modal-labs/search-california/README.md

-# Searching California with Modal, MongoDB, and Clay
+# Using MongoDB Atlas Vector and GeoJSON Search with Modal

 This example demonstrates how to use Modal and MongoDB together to build a full-stack application.